Nexis-Network/homepage/content/docs/guides/nextjs.md

     </CodeTabs>

-## Store your Exzo Network credentials
+## Store your Nexis Network credentials

-Add a `.env` file to your project directory and add your Exzo Network connection string to it.
-You can find the connection string for your database in the **Connection Details** widget on the Exzo Network **Dashboard**.
+Add a `.env` file to your project directory and add your Nexis Network connection string to it.
+You can find the connection string for your database in the **Connection Details** widget on the Nexis Network **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 <CodeBlock shouldWrap>